ArianZhang/Docs-Repo/README.md

 Docs-Repo
 =========

-It's my documents repository, mostly, About IT books in it.
+It's my documents repository.
+There are most IT books.